-Strong communities and organizations are in need of big-picture thinkers who can solve problems while supporting the needs of individuals.
-More and more social workers are taking on that role, becoming the voice that helps large entities thrive without losing sight of those who depend on them.
+Strong communities and organizations need big-picture thinkers who can solve large-scale problems while supporting the needs of individuals.
+Social workers are increasingly taking on that role, becoming the voice that helps large organizations thrive without losing sight of those who depend on them.

-As a student in the Department of Social Change and Innovation at USC's online MSW, you will study subject areas such as:
+Students in the Social Change and Innovation track at USC’s online MSW program study topics that include:

 Business and community environments